m7a/bo-d5man2/README.md

     Pandoc Markdown format but e.g. HTML by specifying separate files with D5Man-style metadta for such existing files.
     See _Information and Links (IAL)_ for details.
+Auxiliary Resources
+:   The package provides a syntax file `markdown.md` as a replacement for VIM's
+    default Markdown style.
+This style makes sections more visible and is loosely inspired by the style used in D5Man Legacy.

 This version “D5Man 2” replaces D5Man Legacy which was an attempt to achieve a similar outcome but in a much more sophisticated manner leading to excessive